Responsive Web Page

 • There's 2em of distance between the top figure border and the top edge of the image

-• There's a screenshot below for how I'd like it to look.
+• See the the screenshot in the last section for how I'd like it to look.

 I urge you not to get bogged down in getting the positioning of the caption just right.
 If you get reasonably close, that's good enough for me.